-The expression "Sikkuth your king" refers to the Books of the Law, for the word "Sikkuth" is to be explained from the like-sounding sukkah, "tabernacle" as in the passage of Scripture which says, "I will raise up the fallen sukkah (tabernacle) of David."
-The expression "king" denotes the congregation; and the expression "Kiyyun your image" refers to the books of the Prophets whose words the House of Israel has despised.
-As for the "star," that refers to every such interpreter of the Law as indeed repairs to Damascus, even as it is written, "There shall step forth a star out of Jacob, and a Sceptre shall rise out of Israel."
-The "Sceptre," it may be added, is the leader of the community, for in the exercise of his office he shall "batter all the sons of pride," as the Scripture says.
+The expression 'king' denotes the congregation;28 and the expression 'Kiyyun your image' refers to the books of the prophets29 whose words the House of Israel has despised.80

+As for the 'star', that refers to every such interpreter of the Law as indeed repairs to 'Damascus', 31 even as it is written: 'There shall step forth a star out of Jacob, and a sceptre shall rise out of Israel' [Num.
+24.17].82 The 'sceptre', it may be added, is the leader of the community, for in the exercise of his office he shall 'batter all the sons of pride', 88 as the Scripture says.